nojaf/grafana-incremental-trace-viewer/README.md

 ## API discrepancies

-To differentiate between the Grafana Tempo API and the G-Research–flavoured Tempo API, the plugin checks the `SUPPORTS_CHILD_COUNT` environment variable.
+To differentiate between the Grafana Tempo API and the G-Research–flavoured Tempo API, the plugin uses a panel setting called "Enable G-Research Tempo API support".
+When enabled, the plugin will use the G-Research custom API features like child count support.
+When disabled, it works with the standard Grafana Tempo API.
-Building with `SUPPORTS_CHILD_COUNT=1` results in the runtime behavior described above.

 ## Testing

 We run end-to-end using Playwright and `@grafana/plugin-e2e`.
-There are two ways to run the tests, there is setup for when `SUPPORTS_CHILD_COUNT=0` or `SUPPORTS_CHILD_COUNT=1`.
+There are two ways to run the tests, depending on which API you want to test against (standard Grafana Tempo API or G-Research custom API).
 In both cases, we rely on a provisioned Docker compose setup.

 **Playwright requires Chromium as a dependency**